jagsmap/jagsmap.github.io/experience.md

 use_fontawesome: true
 ---

-### Undergraduate Researcher: Exploring the use of <br> Citizen Science Data in Model-Based Sampling
+### Undergraduate Researcher: Exploring the use of Citizen Science <br> Data in Model-Based Sampling
-Cornell Lab of Ornithology
+*Cornell Lab of Ornithology*
 Sep 2018 – Dec 2018
 Ithaca, New York Area
 - Identified a novel application of a statistical modeling method to citizen science data